-Similarly to the NPF reports, the 25 NIRs received and assessed vary in terms of length (from a minimum of 3 pages to a maximum of 205 pages) and level of detail provided for each of the subsections.
+Similarly to the NPF reports, the NIRs vary in terms of length (from a minimum of 3 pages to a maximum of 205 pages) and level of detail provided for each of the subsections.
 However, there is an overall improvement in the consistency of the reports among MSs compared to the NPFs.
-Several MSs followed more closely the structure of the requirements listed in Annex I of the Directive and the guidance documents provided by the Commission for the reporting.
+Several MSs followed rather closely the structure of the requirements listed in Annex I of the Directive and the guidance documents provided by the Commission for the reporting.
 The remaining countries structured their reports differently, with some substantial deviations from both Annex 1 and the guidance documents.

 Although the completion and delivery of the Excel® reporting template provided by the Commission was not a mandatory requirement of the Directive, 19 MSs have submitted the template as an annex separate to the report.
-From the remaining 6 MSs that have not submitted a separate Excel® template, 4 MSs included some tables into the main body of the report.
+From the remaining 9 MSs that have not submitted a separate Excel® template, 6 MSs included some tables into the main body of the report.

 In conclusion, although there has been an overall improvement in the quality and consistency of the NIRs when compared to the NPFs, there are still several important gaps and flaws in the information reported by the MSs.
+The late delivery of the NIRs still represents a big problem for the majority of the MSs, with obvious consequences on the preparation and publication of their assessment by the Commission.
 When there was the suspicion that a NIR presented mistakes, the MS was asked to provide clarification.
 Unfortunately this was not always feasible and the assessment of some NIRs would not have been possible without filling some gaps, or retrieving additional information.
-In such circumstances, the assessor would collect the necessary data (for example from the NPF, when such value was not reported in the NIR, or using a value from EAFO, when both the NIR and NPF were lacking information), and highlight it in the assessment report.
+In such circumstances, the assessor would collect the necessary data (for example from the NPF, when such value was not reported in the NIR, or using a value from EAFO1, when both the NIR and NPF were lacking information), and highlight it in the assessment report.
 However, this has shifted the burden of the reporting (and the assumptions that underpin such process) onto the Commission.